simonperrigault/huffman_compressor/readme.md

 # Huffman Compressor and Decompressor

 Simple implementation of Huffman compressor and decompressor in C++.
-Tested on text filess only.
+Tested on text files only.

 ## How to use

 Compile with CMake

 To compress/decompress a file, run :
 ```build/compressor compress|decompress <input_file> <output_file>```

 To compare 2 files, run :